All the Small Things: Filming

 The music video was shot on location from August 5–6 at Van Nuys Airport and Santa Monica State Beach.
-The band had to learn dance moves for the video, and wear tight-fitting wardrobe to match the boy band styles.
+Once filming began, the trio committed fully to the comedic performances and choreography.
+Moyers later recalled that the band realized the concept would only succeed if they "went all out," while choreographer Donielle Artese stated the members enthusiastically learned and performed the synchronized dance routines.
+The band had to wear tight-fitting wardrobe to match the boy band styles.
+Additional comedic details included the use of fake crooked teeth to contrast the polished appearance associated with boy band performers.
+The production also featured cameo appearances from professional dancers connected to the late-1990s pop scene, including future Pussycat Dolls member Carmit Bachar.
 Siega showed the group the finished cut and Hoppus was still steadfast in his stance against it: "Everyone kept assuring me it was going to be huge, and I kept saying no," Hoppus remembered in his 2025 memoir, Fahrenheit-182, though he concedes he was proven wrong.
 An additional film crew was there capturing footage for MTV's Making the Video, which debuted the clip on September 20, 1999.

 Notably, the filming of the video was where Hoppus ended up meeting his future wife, Skye Everly, then a talent executive for MTV.
 According to a 2004 interview, Everly initially said no to dating Hoppus.
 "Tom [DeLonge] always used to embarrass me.
 Any girl he'd talk to, he'd say, 'Hey, you wanna go on a date with Mark?'
 He asked Skye [Everly], my wife, who looked at me and said 'No.' That's how it all started."